fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

     1. Log in to the fiskaltrust.Portal as a PosDealer.
     2. Go to PosOperator -> Overview.
     3. If necessary, enter filter criteria to narrow the search results and select Search.
-    4. Check with the icon at Permissions if sign contract is active.
+    4. Check with the icon at Permissions if the sign contract is active.
     5. If the permission is not active, contact the PosOperator to give it to you.
     6. Close the dialog box by clicking "OK".